moritzheiber/terraform-aws-core-modules/README.md

 ![AWS IAM setup illustration](files/aws_iam_setup.png)

-1. The client/user attains temporary credentials in the "users" account by authenticating with their MFA device
-2. They then get assigned policies through group memberships
-3. These allow for them to call [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to assume a role in the "resources" account
-4. They then get a set of temporary credentials valid for the "resources"
-5. Which allow them to schedule workloads in the "resources" account (e.g. create EC2 instances, instantiate a load balancer, use RDS or S3)

 This is modeled after a strict separation of privilege, as explained in [an article I wrote a while ago](https://www.thoughtworks.com/insights/blog/using-aws-security-first-class-citizen).

 Usually you will want to use this module together with [`iam-resources`](#iam-resources) module.